Ansorus/ScreenGui-for-Tkinter/README.md

 button.Activated.Connect(button_pressed)
 ```
-Other UI Objects do NOT have an `Activated Event`.
+Other UI Objects do NOT have an `Activated` Event.
 However, all UI Objects have these 3 Events: `MouseEnter`, `MouseMoved`, `MouseLeave`

 ## Making a TextBox
 TextBoxes are TextLabels that the user can write in.
 Textboxes can be multiple lines, or just one line